-ESSA is the federal Every Student Succeeds Act passed in December 2015.
+ESSA is the federal Every Student Succeeds Act.

 FERPA refers to the federal Family Educational Rights and Privacy Act, which grants specific privacy protections to student records.
 The law contains certain exceptions, such as for directory information, unless a student's parent or a student 18 or older directs the school not to release directory information.